 Edgewood Leisure Centre

 Sunday 5.00-6.00pm (monthly for gala squad by invitation)

-If you would like to increase the number of times you swim each week the please see Head coach Marine.
+If you would like to increase the number of times you swim each week the please see the Head Coach.

 There is some equipment we would expect everyone to bring: